gagle/node-binary-reader/README.md

 __Reader#seek(position[, whence][, callback]) : Reader__

 Moves the cursor along the file.

+This operation is deferred, it's enqueued in the list of pending tasks.

 The `whence` parameters is used to tell the reader from where it must move the cursor, it's the reference point.
 It has 3 options: `start`, `current`, `end`.